MossGoblin/crystal_sort/README.md

 * the algorithm always makes a fixed number of passes over the array, the number being equal to half the length of the array

 * works with both integers and floating point numbers

+* there is an optional second operation, which can speed up the sort for array with certain properties

+### Naming

+The sorting algorithm is called **crystal sort**, because the way the set gets ordered from the ends towards the middle reminiscent of crystalization.
+This is also the reason the element that is being currently compared is called **seed**.

+The secondary operation is called '**pigeon hole**' optimization as the algorithm takes advantage of the pigeon hole principle - if the range of possible values for the elements is smaller than the size of the array, then duplicate values are guaranteed. (*see Secondary operation*)

 ### Pros/Cons